-How to reprogram your mind
+Reprogram your mind

 Most of us have a vague idea of what we think we deserve.
 When life veers away from that path we have quietly set for it, we often become frustrated and upset.
 “Why is this happening?” we wonder.
-This discontent can be powerful; it can spur us into make change.
+This discontent can be powerful; it can spur us to make change.

 Watch how Tony explains how to reprogram your mind to two friends, using basketball as an example.

-Instead, stop yourself and ask, “Why am I arguing in the first place?
+Instead, stop yourself and ask, “Why am I arguing in the first place?”
 You aren’t fighting to fight; you are disagreeing about something and want a resolution.
 When you are distracted by winning, you lose track of the actual problem.
-Once you remember that, you can shift your focus back to resolving the original problem, effectively reprogramming the mind to use its resources and produce that outcome in that moment.
+Once you remember that, you can shift your focus back to resolving the original problem, effectively reprogramming your brain to use its resources and produce that outcome in that moment.